Information for the Public

 Were also currently constructing the Australian Square Kilometre Array Pathfinder > telescope in the Mid-West of Western Australia.
 Collectively, CSIRO's radio astronomy observatories are known as the Australia Telescope National Facility, with the facility supporting Australia's research in radio astronomy.

 The telescopes are used by a broad collection of astronomers.
 In the case of the Compact Array, about a third of these are from within CSIRO, about another third are from other Australian research institutions, and the remaining third is used by overseas astronomers.
-On average, we have two astronomers arrive and leave every day.
-On average, they would stay about 3 days each.
+In recent years remote observing mode has become the norm, with astronomers accessing the instrument either from Marsfield (in Sydney) or their home institution, rather than visiting the site.
+On average, two astronomy projects are underway at different times of the day.
+The average observation duration is about 3 days.

 Use of our telescopes is based purely on scientific merit.
 Astronomers make scientific proposals to use them.
 These are peer reviewed, and the best proposals are then granted time.
 No charge is made for the use of the telescopes.